gshipley/enterprise_training/AdminTraining.md

 In order to install MCollective on the node host, we will need to install the *openshift-origin-msg-node-mcollective* package that is provided with your OpenShift Enterprise subscription.

 	# yum install openshift-origin-msg-node-mcollective

+**Note:** Depending on your connection and speed of your broker host, this installation make take several minutes.

 ##**Configure MCollective on node host**